top of page

 (Whole beans or pre-ground coffee?
 Why is it even a question!?)

-Even if you take nothing else from this guide, take this: buy whole beans, get a burr grinder, and grind them yourself.
+Even if you take nothing else from this guide, take this: buy whole beans, get a burr grinder as soon as you can and grind them yourself.
+Even a basic entry level hand grinder like the £55 Kingrinder K1 will hugely improve the coffee you brew compared with brewing from pre-ground coffee.

 While you could get lucky brewing with pre-ground coffee, the chances of the grind size being an ideal match with your coffee set-up is slim, especially if you’re dialling in espresso.
 However, even if (it’s a big ‘if’) the pre-ground grind size works and lets you brew well, you still can’t get away from pre-ground coffee going stale.

-Top Tip: Buy buy beans and grind them yourself.
+Top Tip: Buy whole beans and grind them yourself.

 2. Buy Fresh Coffee with a roasting date.